Chymyst/chymyst-core/docs/chymyst02.md

 If both `f` and `g` return `false` then `parallelOr` will also return `false`.
 If both molecules `f` and `g` block (or one of them returns `false` while the other blocks) then `parallelOr` will block as well.

-We will now implement this operation in `JoinRun`.
+We will now implement this operation in `Chymyst`.
 Our task is to define the necessary molecules and reactions that will simulate the desired behavior.

 Let us recall the logic we used when reasoning about the "First Result" problem.